 Oil Pump Service

-Most modern engines have an eccentric gerotor gear pump at the front of the engine.
+Most modern engines have an eccentric gerotor gear pump at the front.
 These pumps have an internal gear driving an external driven gear.

 Automobile engines have open systems with drains that return oil to the sump.
 As a result, oil pressure varies depending on temperature, viscosity, component wear, and location.
-For example, a crankshaft bearing farther away from the pump may not get as much oil pressure on a high mileage engine as a bearing close to the pump.
+For example, a crankshaft bearing farther from the pump may get less oil pressure on a high-mileage engine than a bearing close to the pump.